Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Differential Operators and Unifying relations at the tree Level in Flat Spacetime

-In previous work, the unifying relations between YM and YMS \eqref{eq:unifyingYMSandYM} was proved by the on-shell recursive methods\cite{Cheung:2017ems}.
-And had been found to be consistent with the CHY formulae\cite{Zhou:2018wvn,Bollmann:2018edb}.
-In flat spacetime, the factorization and on-shell methods have been well developed.
-However, in curved spacetime especially dS spacetime, the study for such factorization and on-shell methods are still not comprehensive.
-Thus, to generalized the unifying relation \eqref{eq:unifyingYMSandYM} to curved spacetime, we introduce a semi-on-shell method which can escape from the on-shell subtlety in curved spacetime.
-The BG currents recursion stands out as its semi-on-shell (semi-on-boundary in (A)dS) property\cite{Berends:1987me,Armstrong:2022jsa,Tao:2022nqc}.
-In this subsection, we take the unifying relations between minimal coupled scalar and YM theory \eqref{eq:unifyingminicouplescalarandYM} as an example, and investigate the proof for \eqref{eq:unifyingminicouplescalarandYM} through the BG currents.
+In prior work, the unifying relations between YM and YMS \eqref{eq:unifyingYMSandYM} were established via on-shell recursive methods \cite{Cheung:2017ems} and were shown to be consistent with CHY formulae \cite{Zhou:2018wvn,Bollmann:2018edb}.
+While the factorization and on-shell methods have been well-developed in flat spacetime, the study of such factorization methods in curved spacetime, especially in dS spacetime, remains incomplete.
+Therefore, in order to extend the unifying relation \eqref{eq:unifyingYMSandYM} to curved spacetime, we introduce a method that can avoid the intricacies of factorization in curved spacetime.
+The BG currents recursion method is notable for its semi-on-shell (semi-on-boundary in (A)dS) property \cite{Berends:1987me,Armstrong:2022jsa,Tao:2022nqc}.
+In this subsection, we examine the proof of \eqref{eq:unifyingminicouplescalarandYM} using the BG currents, taking the unifying relations between minimally coupled scalar and YM theory as an example.

-The $n$-pt BG currents can be defined from the $n$-pt tree level correlation functions with a external leg being off-shell.
-Meanwhile, the BG currents are also a solution of the non-linear equation of motion\cite{Lee:2015upy,Mafra:2016ltu}.
-This can be approached systematically though the perturbiner formalism\cite{Selivanov:1999as}.
-To show such procedure in more details, let us take the YM thoery as an example.
-The equation of motion for YM can be written as:
+The currents in the $n$-pt BG can be established by utilizing the $n$-pt tree level correlation functions, with one external leg being off-shell.
+Additionally, these BG currents satisfy the non-linear equation of motion, as stated in references \cite{Lee:2015upy} and \cite{Mafra:2016ltu}.
+The perturbiner formalism can be employed systematically to approach these currents \cite{Selivanov:1999as}.
+For a more detailed demonstration of this procedure, we can consider the YM theory.
+The equation of motion for YM theory takes the form: